Antisocial Contract: The Argument

 The failed states evidence (Yugoslavia, Iraq, Somalia, South Sudan) demonstrates where the tipping point lies.
 Exclusivism becomes catastrophic when:

-1. Exclusivist groups capture societal institutions, transforming them from inclusive to extractive, from coordinating to coercive.
+- Exclusivist groups capture societal institutions, transforming them from inclusive to extractive, from coordinating to coercive.

-2. Binding structures that contain inter-group competition collapse, removing the constraints that prevent micro-level competition from producing macro-level destruction.
+- Binding structures that contain inter-group competition collapse, removing the constraints that prevent micro-level competition from producing macro-level destruction.

-3. The scale of required cooperation exceeds group boundaries.
+- The scale of required cooperation exceeds group boundaries.
 Modern economies require cooperation networks larger than any exclusivist group can encompass.

-4. Innovation becomes more important than mobilization.
+- Innovation becomes more important than mobilization.
 In environments where adaptation matters more than cohesion, exclusivist groups lose.

 The mechanism is optimized for inter-group competition in small-scale societies with stable environments.
-It is catastrophically mismatched to modern conditions requiring large-scale cooperation, rapid adaptation, and institutional constraint on group competition.
+It is catastrophically mismatched to modern conditions, which require large-scale cooperation, rapid adaptation, and institutional constraint on group competition.
+The groups that win the local competition destroy the arena that lets the competition happen at all.

 Intentional Deployment and the Sacralization Escape

-Both.
-The interaction between them is the framework’s most policy-relevant finding.
-The cognitive substrate is evolved and permanent (accidental).
-Its exploitation by political entrepreneurs is calculated and strategic (intentional).
-But once activated beyond a threshold, the mechanism sacralizes and escapes the control of those who initiated it.
+Is the exclusionary identity mechanism exploited deliberately by political entrepreneurs, or does it emerge accidentally from structural conditions?
+Both, and how the two interact is what makes the dynamic so hard to contain.
+The cognitive substrate is evolved and permanent; its exploitation by political entrepreneurs is calculated and strategic; and once activated beyond a threshold, the mechanism sacralizes and escapes the control of whoever initiated it.

 Evidence of intentional deployment